-George Brown College’s Indigenous Services and Education invite you to join our campus community.
+George Brown College’s Indigenous Education & Services invite you to join our campus community.
 Our team assists Indigenous students in navigating resources, providing information on college-wide activities, as well as other services such as counselling, cultural teachings and workshops.
 We equip you with the skills and tools you need to achieve your academic, work and life goals.

-Our Aboriginal student study centres are located at both the St. James and Casa Loma campuses.
-These centres provide Aboriginal students with a space to meet, study, access computers and printers, and obtain information on events, bursaries and job postings.
+Our Indigenous student study centres are located at both the St. James and Casa Loma campuses.
+These centres provide Indigenous students with a space to meet, study, access computers and printers, and obtain information on events, bursaries and job postings.

-To support the strong ties with the Aboriginal community, George Brown College formed the Sahkitcheway Aboriginal Education Council (AEC) in 1992.
-Made up of members from the community and the college, the council works within George Brown College on all aspects of Aboriginal education.
+To support the strong ties with the Indigenous community, George Brown College formed the Sahkitcheway Indigenous Education Council (IEC) in 1992.
+Made up of members from the community and the college, the council works within George Brown College on all aspects of Indigenous education.

 “We support Indigenous students through our traditional value systems and teachings to achieve their academic goals.”